sabeechen/rabbitmq_exporter/README.md

  ### Endpoints
  - `/metrics` - The metrics endpoint
  - `/healthz` - The healthz endpoint.
-Returns a non-200 response when ti can't reach RabbitMQ successfuly.
+Returns a non-200 response when it can't reach RabbitMQ successfuly.
 Endpoints are hard-coded to listen on port 9090.

  # Why?